postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 | **target** | Quantitative measure of disease progression one year after baseline. | float         |

-This dataset is not realistic because all data is perfectly arranged and normalized, which won't be the case with most datasets you'll run into in the real world, but it's perfect for our quick tutorial.
+This dataset is not realistic because all data is perfectly arranged and normalized, which won't be the case with most real world datasets you'll run into, but it's perfect for our quick tutorial.

 Alright, we're ready to do some machine learning!

 ## First project

 PostgresML organizes itself into projects.
 A project is just a name for model(s) trained on a particular dataset.
-Let's create our first project by training an XGBoost model on our diabetes dataset.
+Let's create our first project by training an XGBoost regression model on our diabetes dataset.

 Using the IDE, run: